 - Three (3) points for a valid kick to the head

 Competitors wear chest protectors, arm, shin, groin and head guards.
 Bouts of 3 x 2 minutes of continuous sparring are scored electronically by the judges or by an electronic Protector Scoring System built into the chest and head guards.
-Competitors win by points (higher total points at end of bout), points gap (having more than a 20 point lead in the third round), TKO (cannot continue or knocked out opponent), and golden point (the first to score in a deciding 4th round).
+Competitors win by points (higher total points at end of bout), points gap (having more than a 20 point lead in the third round), TKO (cannot continue or knocked out opponent), and golden score (the first to score 2 or more points in a deciding 4th round).
 Penalties are given as points to the opponent for infringements including stepping out of the ring, falling down, holding/grabbing, attacking a fallen opponent, inaction, and punching to the face.

 As an Olympic sport WT rules Taekwondo is widely practiced and participation is growing rapidly throughout the world.
 With a highly competitive elite competition circuits there are routes for talented players to become full time professional athletes.